-In 2022 the first IHI JU's projects will hit the ground running while an important number of ongoing IMI projects will be yielding results.
-The 2023 IHI JU communication work plan will focus on how both newly launched and ongoing projects will and have met the challenges they were set by: writing news articles, organising impact-focused events, and acting as sounding board for the communications activities of the projects themselves, building a continuum between the JU's communication and dissemination activities.
+In 2022 a significant number of ongoing IMI projects will be yielding results.
+The 2022 IHI JU communication work plan will focus on how both newly launched and ongoing projects will meet and have met the challenges they were set by: writing news articles, organising impact-focused events, and acting as sounding board for the communications activities of the projects themselves, building a continuum between the JU's communication and dissemination activities.

-Since IHI JU will still be a very young programme in 2023, the Communication team's second strategic objective will be to promote the IHI JU brand, and to support the call for proposals cycle from ideation to project award, targeting our current stakeholders and opening our reach to the new sectors that have been brought on board.
+Since IHI JU will still be a very young programme in 2022, the communication team's second strategic objective will be to promote the IHI JU brand, and to support the call for proposals cycle from ideation to project award, targeting our current stakeholders and opening our reach to the new sectors that have been brought on board.
 IHI JU info days, brokerage events and targeted webinars, as well as external events will remain a crucial instrument to address this objective.